zack-murray/labs-curriculum/Labs Curriculum/Sprint 3 - Giving and receiving feedback/Sprint Challenge 3.md

 ## Pinned Projects:

 - [ ]  Pin 3-6 non-sprint projects to the top of the page, prioritizing your most impressive projects and open-source contributions.
-Include at least a one sentence description of each project.
+Include at least a one-sentence description of each project.

 **Example:**